SinglaDikshit/Elcia_Pulse_Track/README.md

 `codes/code_MAX.ino` and `code/code_MPU.ino` are used personally by us to record data through Python in CSV files, and `heart_rate.py` and `Mpu_data.py` are the pyhton scripts used to record data

-Reader can refer comments for deatiled explanation
+Reader can refer comments for detailed explanation

 ---
 ## Results